 Law Firm Marketing Roles

-As you can see, the question shouldn’t be, do law firms have marketing departments, but rather, what are the roles within that department.
+As you can see, the question shouldn’t be, do law firms have marketing departments, but rather, what are the marketers’ roles within that department.
 By knowing the law firm marketing positions, you can assess your current marketing needs and how you can fulfill them.

 Perhaps you have a skilled team that can take on new responsibilities.
 Or you may determine that you lack the knowledge and skills necessary.
-In this situation, it’s well worth working with an outside agency or independent contractor.
+In this situation, it’s well worth outsourcing to an outside agency or independent contractor.
 You’ll save yourself time, effort, and energy that could be better spent on your clients’ representation.
 After all, skilled representation is what clients hire you for, and no amount of marketing can replace a job well done.

 Law Firm Chief Marketing Officer